-- The business need or purpose of a procurement or contract is known by the JBE, but a special negotiation process may identify different types of solutions to fulfill this business need or purpose. - The complexity of the purpose or need suggests a Bidder's costs to prepare and develop a solicitation response are extremely high. - The business need or purpose of a procurement or contract is known by the JBE, but the negotiation process is necessary to ensure that the JBE is receiving the best value or the most cost-efficient goods, services, information technology, and telecommunications.

-2. Procedures and Guidelines: If the JBE uses a special negotiation process, the JBE must include procedures and guidelines regarding the process in its Local Contracting Manual.
+- The business need or purpose of a procurement or contract can be further defined as a result of a special negotiation process. - The business need or purpose of a procurement or contract is known by the JBE, but a special negotiation process may identify different types of solutions to fulfill this business need or purpose. - The complexity of the purpose or need suggests a Bidder's costs to prepare and develop a solicitation response are extremely high. - The business need or purpose of a procurement or contract is known by the JBE, but the negotiation process is necessary to ensure that the JBE is receiving the best value or the most cost-efficient goods, services, information technology, and telecommunications. - 2.
+Procedures and Guidelines: If the JBE uses a special negotiation process, the JBE must include procedures and guidelines regarding the process in its Local Contracting Manual.
 These procedures and guidelines must include the methodology that will be used by the JBE to evaluate affected Bids.
 If the process allows for the use of supplemental bids, the procedures and guidelines must specify the conditions under which supplemental bids may be received by the JBE.